Home » Substitutes » Best Substitute For White Wine Vinegar

 Can you use regular vinegar instead of white wine vinegar?

 Yes, you can use regular vinegar, aka white vinegar, instead of white wine vinegar.
-There will be a difference in taste.
 Vinegar will need to be diluted slightly as a replacement to combat the high level of acidity.

 Summary